 Typhoon Signal 10: Stay home.
 Really.
 And stay away from the windows.
 This is the strongest signal, and only hoisted once in a blue moon.
 Winds will reach hurricane forces even in the naturally protected Victoria Harbour and it’s likely to do some serious damage.
 Typhoon Mangkhut in September 2018 saw windows blown out, tens of thousands of trees felled, and recorded storm surges at almost 4 m high, flooding seaside residences and even knocking over an elevator construction shaft into a nearby building.

 - Stay indoors, and away from the windows.
 Strong winds and flying debris have been known to shatter them.

-- Try not to walk under trees, their roots can get loosened by the storm and they can topple without warning.
+- Try not to walk under trees, their roots can become loosened by the storm and topple without warning.

 - Stay away from piers, beaches, streams and other waterways to avoid getting pulled in by storm surges.

 For the latest news on the storm, the local English news outlets SCMP, RTHK, TVB Pearl are all likely doing live coverage of any typhoon.
 You can also get updates with the Hong Kong Observatory’s app (iTunes, Google Play).
 You’ll also find that offices, malls and buildings will generally post signs in the lobby.

 Yellow: Heavy rain that might get heavier.
 Likely some flooding in low-lying and poorly drained areas.

 Red: Heavy rain has fallen or will fall over Hong Kong (more than 50 mm in an hour) and will likely continue.